Tsipras to back Greek bailout with Tsakalotos as finance minister

-ATHENS Greek Prime Minister Alexis Tsipras appointed two respected bailout negotiators to head his economic team on Tuesday, moving to assure wary European partners that the new government will not backtrack on its cash-for-reform deal.

-Tsipras reappointed Euclid Tsakalotos as finance minister and made George Chouliarakis deputy finance minister.
+ATHENS Greek Prime Minister Alexis Tsipras will reappoint Euclid Tsakalotos as finance minister, a senior source in his leftist Syriza party said on Tuesday, to offer continuity in bailout talks with international lenders.

-Tsakalotos, a low-key Oxford University-trained Marxist economist, was at the finance helm when Greece and its creditors produced an 86 billion-euro loan accord on August.
+Tsakalotos, a low-key Oxford-trained Marxist economist, helped steer bailout discussions with Greece's creditors that produced an 86 billion euro loan accord with Athens in August.

-Chouliarakis, who was finance minister in the caretaker government during the recent election campaign, was a senior member of the bailout negotiation team, known for his grasp of details.
+George Chouliarakis, who was finance minister in the caretaker government during the election campaign and also a respected member of the bailout negotiation team, was 'very likely' to be appointed deputy finance minister, the source said.

 "The markets will see this positively," said Takis Zamanis, chief trader at Beta Securities in Athens.
 "It appeared the chemistry was right between Tsakalotos and lenders."

-Tsakalotos is a stark contrast to his combative predecessor Yanis Varoufakis, who quit Tsipras's government in disagreement over the bailout in July.
-Varoufakis frequently riled lenders with outspoken and occasionally undiplomatic remarks, including one where he said he wore 'creditors' loathing with pride'.
+Earlier on Tuesday, state media reported Tsakalotos was having second thoughts about accepting the job.

-Dutch-born and British-educated Tsakalotos, however, is a member of the so called '53+' faction in Tsipras' leftist Syriza party, some of whose members recently expressed concerns the party was moving away from core leftist values to hold on to power.
+It gave no reason, but Tsakalotos, Dutch-born and British-educated, is a member of the so called '53+' faction in Syriza, some of whose members recently expressed concerns the party was moving away from core leftist values to hold on to power.

 The government's two main tasks will be to ensure that the bailout given by the euro zone in exchange for deep economic reforms does not go off track, and to handle Greece's huge refugee problem.